biodiversity-aq/DistApp/README.md

 DistApp/
-├── preprocess_data.R       # R script to download (from SourceCooperative) and pre-process data for Shiny ├── app.R                   # Source code for the Shiny application └── README.md               # This file
+├── preprocess_data.R       # R script to download (from SourceCooperative) and pre-process data for Shiny ├── app.R                   # Source code for the Shiny application ├── renv/                   # Directory for the renv environment (managing R package dependencies) └── README.md               # This file
 ```